mpaques269546/codebrim_challenge/README.md

 # Training
 To deal with class imbalance, we apply multiple class-balancing tricks regarding the loss, the weight regularization constraints and the parameters freezing.
-We don't use any over-sampling by data augmentation.
+We didn't use class-balancing by over-sampling data.

 # Usage
 The jupyter notebook run.ipynb will run predictions and display images for any images in /data/.